x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 - Secondary Outlook Web App failback namespace

-- Transport namespace ( for SMTP)
+- Transport namespace (for SMTP)

 - Primary datacenter RPC Client Access namespace

 - Secondary datacenter RPC Client Access namespace

-Exchange 2016 and 2019 simplify this server resiliency scenario, reducing the five namespaces to two.
+Server resiliency scenarios have been improved, reducing the five namespaces to two.
 This is because Exchange no longer needs the RPC Client Access namespaces and Client Access services proxy requests to the Mailbox server that is hosting the active Mailbox database.
 A Mailbox server in one Active Directory site can proxy a session to a another Active Directory site's Mailbox server.

 What this means is that unique namespaces are no longer required for *each* datacenter.
 For example, instead of mail.contoso.com and mail2.contoso.com, you only need a single namespace, mail.contoso.com, for the datacenter pair.
 Additionally, failback namespaces are no longer needed in Database Availability Groups (DAG) activation scenarios.
-To learn more about namespaces, see [Exchange Server 2016 Database Availability Groups](https://go.microsoft.com/fwlink/p/?linkId=846392).

 Autodiscover is simple to set up for your domain because it only requires that you create a CNAME resource record in your external (public) DNS.
 CNAME records let you hide the implementation details of your network from the clients that connect to it.
 Used internally in your network, CNAME records allow users to use the simpler URI mail.domain.com instead of host.examplemachinename.domain.com.